-BGHL's shares are dual listed on the London Stock Exchange and Euronext Amsterdam.
+BGHL's shares are traded on the London Stock Exchange and Euronext Amsterdam.

-Since its listing, BGHL has operated a share buyback programme approved at each annual general meeting by its shareholders.
-Historically, this programme has been the key methodology by which the Board has sought to reduce the discount to the prevailing NAV at which BGHL's shares are trading, and to improve liquidity in the shares.
+Since its listing, BGHL has operated a share buy-back programme approved at each annual general meeting by its shareholders.
+Historically, this programme has been the key method by which the Board has sought to reduce the discount to the prevailing NAV at which BGHL's shares are trading, and to improve liquidity in the shares.
 However, although the Board seeks to minimise its level, such discount is largely driven by market forces beyond BGHL's control.
 BGHL's share buy-back programme is financed by redemptions of BGF shares.
 BGF has monthly liquidity, which means that redemptions are payable once in every calendar month.
-On 23 September 2021, the shareholders renewed BGHL's authority to make market purchases of its shares.
+On 30 September 2022, the shareholders renewed BGHL's authority to make market repurchases of its shares.

-Any repurchases under the Share buy-back programme will be made at a discount to the prevailing NAV and will therefore be accretive to the NAV.
+That authority expires on 31 December 2023, or the date of the next annual general meeting of the Company, whichever is the earlier, and the Board intends to seek renewal of that authority at the next annual general meeting.
+Any repurchases under the share buy-back programme will be made at a discount to the prevailing NAV and will therefore be accretive to the NAV.
 They will therefore contribute to the different performance of BGHL's NAV relative to that of BGF.